IDIL Tracks

 Details

-The Chemistry for healthcare, protection & nutrition applications master's program focuses on the essentials that guarantee the very existence of humankind, and looks far beyond, organizing the crucial aspects of a healthy, sustainable life in harmony with the environment.
-Chemistry lies at the heart of the vital concepts of caring for, protecting and nourishing human beings.
-This program offers you a multi-disciplinary training in chemistry, enriched by biology, medicine and pharmaceutical sciences on the one hand, and chemical engineering and materials science on the other.
+TheChemistry for Healthcare, Protection & Nutrition Applicationsmaster’s program focuses on the essentials that ensure the very existence of humanity, and looks far beyond that by addressing the crucial aspects of a healthy, sustainable life in harmony with the environment.
+Chemistry lies at the heart of the vital concepts involved in caring for, protecting, and nourishing human beings.
+This program offers you the opportunity to address these challenges through a multidisciplinary education centered on chemistry, enriched by biology, medicine, and pharmaceutical sciences on one hand, and chemical engineering and materials science on the other.

 Having forged your ability to understand and analyze the diverse and complex issues at stake of human health and it’s environment, capable of acting individually and as part of a team, and having acquired real international experience, you will be key players in public or private research programs.
 Having completed a bachelor's degree in chemistry or any other equivalent, this course provides in-depth, up-to-date training in molecular and macromolecular chemistry and materials chemistry applied to health and the environment (from eco-design to recycling), combined with research training in our leading laboratories.